Harshitk816/Netflix-Gpt/README.md

--BugFix -Sign up user displayName and profile photo -Bugfix -If the user is not logged in then Redirect/ browse to Login Page and vice-versa -Bugfix - unsubscribed to the onauthstate change callback
+-BugFix -Sign up user displayName and profile photo -Bugfix -If the user is not logged in then Redirect/ browse to Login Page and vice-versa -Bugfix - unsubscribed to the onauthstate change callback -Add hardcoded values to the constants.js
+-Register TMDB API and create an app to get access token -Get data from TMDB now playing movies list API -Custom hook for now playing movies
+-Create movieSlice
+-Update Store with movies data
+-Planning for main and secondary container
+-Fetch data fro trailer video
+-Update store with trailer video
+-Embedded the youtube video and made it autoplay and mute -Added tailwind styles

 #Features
 -Login/Signup